NothingxFluctuation/allitebooks-scraper/README.md

 **You only need to install two external python libraries for this script to work properly:**

 - requests
-install requests by running pip install requests
+> install requests by running pip install requests
 - beautifulsoup
-install beautifulsoup by running pip install beautifulsoup4
+> install beautifulsoup by running pip install beautifulsoup4

-feel free to improve this script :+1:
+Feel free to improve this script :+1: